thestelllar/thestelllar_blog/_posts/2023-09-29-Btw-who-dines-for-two-months.md

 And I know you are wondering why the title is—"btw, Who dines for two months?"
 When it should have instead been—"btw, Who dines for <i>exactly</i> two months?"

-And if the joke doesn't make sense, then know this one last thing—Sure, It's me.
+And if the joke didn't make sense, then know this one last thing—Sure, It's me.
 But, it's you, too, <i>at fault.</i>